zawadTazwar/UserReviewDashboard/docs/team_reviews_sprint3.md

  but everything worked out with the professor providing us an extenison.

 All in all, it has been an absolute pleasure working with these people and I wish them all the best for the future.

+### Jason's Team Review:

+**Team:**
+The team has worked great together since the beginning.
+I feel like we came together and built a great first project for some of us.
+It was fun to build and fun to learn how to work as a team.

+**Md Golam Mahmud (Dayeem):**
+Dayeem has been great to work with, he always shows up to meetings on time and works hard on his tasks assigned to him.
+Only suggestion for dayeem in the future would to be more vocal and also be more of a leader.
+I feel like he has the skills, just needs to confidence.
+Other than that, Dayeem has been a pleasure to work with.

+**Mahad:**
+Mahad is great.
+He came up with a really good feature idea for this sprint and executed it very well.
+Still having a similar issue with not showing up to meetings on time though.
+It causes a slow down with our meetings and meetingnotes because we need the whole teams impact which results from us talking on discord more.

+**Zawad (Tazwar):**
+Zawad came up with a great idea for a feature this sprint.
+He did a great job on it as well, and I am happy with his work throughout the course.
+I gave him a bigger task of the microservices document and he did it very well.
+Still having an issue with showing up on time for meetings though.
+And I would have liked his coding portion done sooner when the rest of us were working on ours.
+It would have allowed him to help with more documentation.